The Lord's Supper: A symbol of faithIntroduction

 As we join in this meal and centre our minds on the great fact that Jesus has died for us to give us life everlasting and release us from the power of sin, we are stimulated to respond in four ways.
 These are the secondary responses, although certainly not second-rate.

 i] Praise and thanksgiving.
 A natural response to what Jesus has done for us.
-The Holy Communion is often called the "eucharist".
-This word derives from the Greek word for thanksgiving.
+The Holy Communion is often called the "eucharist", a word that derives from the Greek word for thanksgiving.

 ii] Fellowship.
 The meal was always to be a family / church activity.
 As the group joins in the meal they are faced with a tremendous truth.
 Each person in the group is a new person in Christ.
 No longer are they slaves of sin, no longer do they face the blackness of a death without God.
-Each person is bound together by a profound truth, a truth that unites them.
-Jesus has died for us.
-When we realise this, we can't help but be drawn nearer to each other.
+Each person is bound together by a profound truth, a truth that unites them - Jesus has died for us.
+When we realize this, we can't help but be drawn nearer to each other.
 The common meal symbolizes our common sharing in Christ through faith.
-"Because there is one loaf (Christ) we who are many are one body, for we all participate in the one loaf", (i.e. exercise faith in Christ), cf. John 6:56.
-Observe how distressed Paul the apostle is when the church in Corinth allows the unity of the Lord's Supper to be affected, 1Cor.11:17-33.
+"Because there is one loaf (Christ) we who are many are one body, for we all participate in the one loaf", (i.e., exercise faith in Christ), cf. John 6:56.
+Observe how distressed Paul the apostle is when the church in Corinth allows the unity of the Lord's Supper to be affected, cf., 1Cor.11:17-33.
 The Lord's supper expresses our common bond forged by our common faith in Christ, and for this reason we often call it "communion".

 iii] Hope.
 Jesus said, "I will not drink again of this fruit of the vine until that day when I drink it new with you in my Father's Kingdom, Matt.26:29.
-As we join in the meal we are reminded of the great feast with the Father in heaven and so we look forward with hope to that day when we shall all be together.
+As we join in the meal we are reminded of the great feast with the Father in heaven and so we look forward with hope to that day when we shall all be together as one people.

 iv] Commitment.
 Jesus said, "This is my blood of the new agreement."
 The new agreement is, that through Jesus' death for us, God is our God and we are his children.
 To be one of his children means to be a disciple of Jesus, to follow in Jesus' footsteps.
-Jesus has given his life that we might live and so we must strive to realize that life we now possess in him.
+Jesus has given his life that we might live, and for this reason we strive to realize the life we now possess in him.